Anjana's Grey Hair Transformation

 Anjana natural grey hair and sari india indian asian silver hair woman www.sparklingsilvers.com

-Going grey on different media
+Going grey on different media platforms

 It’s a hot topic of discussion in media these days.
 They highlight the ‘Grey hair movement’ by featuring the success stories of women who embraced their natural hair.
 The matter of surprise is the participation of more and more women joining the movement.
-A year back, when I started, I had least or no inspiration for women going grey at a young age.
+A year back, when I started, I had little or no inspiration for women going grey at a young age.
 But now, I see several young women (even younger than me) inspiring others.
 Thanks to the media!

 The beauty industry and grey hair products